monte-language/monte/docs/faq.rst

 -----
  http://erights.org/elib/concurrency/vat.html might help

-farrefs?
+Farrefs?
 --------

- references to far objects, namely objects in different vats.
+Farrefs are references to far objects, namely objects in different vats.
 Messages to far objects can only be sent asynchronously.

-everything's an object here, so you aren't calling functions, but methods.
-15:20 <     simpson>| It's surprisingly opinionated, I'm finding; there's really only one concurrency pattern.
-15:21 <     simpson>| If you *insist* on doing near-ref operations on a far-ref, then you *must* make a when-expr.
-(And the compiler will transform that into far-ref operations!)

 promises?